doyousketch2/eAWB/README.md

 and decide where it needs more: highlights or shadows.

 I would venture a guess highlights may need more to be consistant.
 6 or 7 here may be a better choice.
-I may set this as the default.
+It's a brand-new script, so I may tweak it a little bit after some testing.

 ![image](https://pbs.twimg.com/media/DTzLQn_WAAESxH9?format=jpg)